elosla1756/3_Election_Analysis_Python/README.md

 ## **Overview of Election Audit**: The purpose of this analysis was to enable the election to commission to calculate the voter turnout and percentage of votes at the Colorado county level.

 ### In the Bootcamptspot Module lesson, we had originally created an analysis that summarized the CO election results by candidate, but the election commission asked us to go a level deeper and perform a similar analysis at the county level.
+Specifically, they wanted to understand how many voters each county saw, but they wanted to understand which county sae the most voters in this election.

 ## **Election Audit Results**: